 New Products Development

 New launches emphasize lighter optics, smarter mats, and software-first value.
 About 44% of introductions feature AI-assisted finish line parsing that reduces manual intervention by 31%.
 Low-latency wireless start/finish sync appears in 37% of systems, while 33% add solar-ready field displays for sustainability.
-Vendor SDKs/APIs are bundled in 48% of releases to push timing feeds into coaching and Wound Healing Care platforms.
+Vendor SDKs/APIs are bundled in 48% of releases to push timing feeds into coaching and athlete performance platforms.
 Portable, one-case timing kits make up 29% of new gear, engineered for sub-10-minute setup.
 On the software side, 41% of updates include cloud scoring, heat seeding, and protest workflows; 36% add mobile results with role-based access.
 Environmental hardening (heat, dust, moisture) is upgraded in 35% of models for all-weather reliability.

 Recent Developments